 10pm - If you're there during the summer months and looking for nightlife, check out Music on the Rocks for dancing and great cocktails.

 Wake up and take the high speed ferry over to Capri where you'll be spending your last night on the Amalfi Coast.

-Check into you accommodations and head to Anacapri.
+Check into your accommodations and head to Anacapri.
 Enjoy the shops, amazing views, and the chair lift that brings you to the peak of the island.
 (From the Marina Grande, you can either take a bus or funicular.
-From the Capri city center, the bus is your only option.)
+From the Capri City Center, the bus is your only option.)

 Head to La Fontelina Beach club.
 You will need a reservation as this is one of the most sought after beach clubs in the area.